AnaWalsh/Data-cleaning-Pandas/README.md

 - **Cleaning_data.ipynb**: in this file the cleaning methods are applied.
 The functions that are applied are obtained from the file.
 - **Visualization.ipynb**: in this file data is visualized by means of graphics, using seaborn.
-- **Folder src**:
+- **Folder src:**

-- **data_extraction.py**: in this file are the functions used for data cleaning.
+    **data_extraction.py**: in this file are the functions used for data cleaning.

-- **visualization_functions.py**: the purpose of this file was to contain the functions used for data visualization, but in this case, it was not necessary to use any functions.
+    **visualization_functions.py**: the purpose of this file was to contain the functions used for data visualization, but in this case, it was not necessary to use any functions.

 ## Working plan